stefanboca/dsc80-fp/README.md

 After preprocessing, linear regression was applied.
 The baseline model achieved a train RMSE of `6052` and a test RMSE of `5600`.

+The baseline model is not very good.
+The RMSE is roughly double the mean (2625 minutes) and eight times the median (701 minutes) of `OUTPUT.DURATION`.
+The error is much larger than the ground truth data being predicted.
+There are some outliers (the maximum duration is 108653 minutes), but as seen above, the majority of durations are small and close to the median, so the performance is poor for the majority of the dataset.

 ## Final Model

 As in the baseline model, the `POPULATION` numerical feature and the